-Student Exit Interview
+Exit Interview and Departure Questionnaire

 The supervisor should provide ongoing feedback throughout the student's employment in your department.
 The goal is to ensure the student is equipped with skills they will take with them as they prepare to enter the job market.
 We highly recommend the supervisor meet with the student to conduct an exit interview.
-The exit interview form can be found in the back of this guidebook in Appendix E. Otherwise, the supervisor can email the student the questionnaire through Qualtrics at Student Exit Interview Questionnaire.
+The exit interview form can be found in the back of this guidebook in Appendix E. Additionally, upon submission of departure form, the student will receive a departure questionnaire in an email.
+Please encourage your student employees to complete the questionnaire which provides essential program evaluation metrics for UW-Parkside.
+Encourage the student to complete an exit interview on-line.
+It will allow us to access their experience at UWP.
+See link below.

+https://uwparkside.qualtrics.com/jfe/form/SV 009xnnIM5Gyx7Nk